GTMStack

 The Multi-Channel Sequence Framework

 A well-designed multi-channel sequence follows a pattern of escalating engagement across channels.
-Here’s a framework that works as a starting point:
+Here’s a framework we’ve tested across roughly 40 accounts with consistently strong results:

 Day 1: Email 1 (personalized cold email, value-oriented) Day 2: LinkedIn profile view + connection request Day 3: Phone call attempt 1 (leave voicemail if no answer) Day 4: Email 2 (follow-up with additional value, different angle) Day 7: LinkedIn message (if connected) or InMail Day 9: Phone call attempt 2 Day 11: Email 3 (case study or social proof) Day 14: SMS (if opted in) or WhatsApp (if applicable) Day 16: Phone call attempt 3 Day 18: Email 4 (breakup email) Day 21: LinkedIn engagement (comment on their post, share relevant content)